 ORCMA presents innovative and exciting concerts by the Oak Ridge Symphony Orchestra and the Oak Ridge Chorus; the unique Chamber Music Series which attracts local and national artists; the free Coffee Concert Series that provides a performance space for talented up-and-coming local artists; the annual free Family Concert which includes special programming and activities for East Tennessee families; and musical outreach activities to the schools and community

 The origins of the Oak Ridge Civic Music Association (ORCMA) began with the founding of the Oak Ridge Symphony Orchestra (ORSO) in 1944 by musically talented scientists and engineers led by Waldo Cohn, who worked in the Secret City during WWII.
 A cultural pillar of the Oak Ridge community since its founding in 1947, ORCMA was formed as the umbrella organization for the Oak Ridge Symphony Orchestra and the Oak Ridge Chorus.
 A detailed history of the founding of the Oak Ridge Symphony was written by Mike Silverman, who figured prominently in the early history.

 Oak Ridge Civic Music Association Nondiscrimination Policy

-No person on the basis of race, color, national origin, disability, age, religion, or sex shall be excluded from participation in, or be denied benefits of, or otherwise be subject to discrimination of services, programs, and employment provided by the the Oak Ridge Civic Music Association.
+No person on the basis of race, color, national origin, disability, age, religion, sex or sexual preference shall be excluded from participation in, or be denied benefits of, or otherwise be subject to discrimination of services, programs, and employment provided by the Oak Ridge Civic Music Association.